 Migraines & Headaches in Pregnancy

 We work closely with each of our clients so that we know what they’re experiencing on a daily basis.
 When we hear from people that they’re experiencing persistent headaches or migraines we take it seriously, and while we want to help people treat these discomforts as quickly as possible, we're also constantly considering what’s safe for them and their baby during pregnancy.
-If you’re experiencing migraines or headaches here are some tips for safely treating the pain:
+If you’re experiencing migraines or headaches during your pregnancy here are some tips for safely treating the pain:

 HYDRATE!: Drink 1/2 your body weight in ounces per day.
 Your urine should always be clear.
 Dehydration is one of the main causes of headaches.